This Step: Get a Learner Permit

 - Social Security number

-- A completed driver license application; if under 18 it must be signed by your driver education instructor and by your parent, legal guardian or sponsor
+- A completed driver license application; must be signed by your driver education instructor and by your parent, legal guardian or sponsor

 - Payment for all applicable fees